The Habit Loop Explained: Cue, Routine, Reward

 Can you erase a bad habit?▾

 No. MIT research shows habits get physically encoded in the basal ganglia and never fully disappear.
 You can override them by keeping the same cue and reward but swapping in a new routine.
+The old wiring stays dormant but never deletes.

 How long does it take to install a new habit loop?▾

 It depends on the behavior and the person.
 Simple habits can lock in within a few weeks, while complex ones can take several months.
 Consistency of the cue matters more than the calendar.
+The loop needs repetition to become automatic.

 Why do I relapse into old habits under stress?▾